AccessLint/screenreaders/README.md

 - First, open VoiceOver Utility and check "Allow VoiceOver to be controller with AppleScript".

-Then on the command line, from the project directory:
+Then, set up environment variables (you can set any `URL` in `.env.sample`)

     $ bin/setup

+Log in to save a signed in state

+    $ yarn auth

 ## Usage

-Launch automated VoiceOver and assert on output:
+Launch automated VoiceOver after you've set up and authed (see above)

-    $ bin/test
+    $ yarn start